-Dr Deborah Cromer is a Research Fellow in the Infection Analytics Program, Kirby Institute, UNSW.
+Dr Deborah Cromer is a Senior Research Fellow in the Infection Analytics Program at the Kirby Institute, UNSW.

 My current projects involve modelling malaria infection (both within host and epidemiological modelling), assessing the cost-effectiveness of vaccination against influenza, evaluating mutation and recombination rates in HIV and modelling CMV growth rates.